anvilproject/anvil-portal/content/ncpi/platforms.md

 NCI Cloud Resources eliminate the need for researchers to download and store extremely large data sets by allowing them to bring analysis tools to the data in the cloud.
 The platforms also provide access to on-demand computational capacity to analyze these data.

-The ability to combine diverse data types and perform cross-domain analysis of large cancer datasets can lead to new discoveries in cancer prevention, treatment and diagnosis, further supporting the goals of precision medicine and the Cancer Moonshot℠.
+The ability to combine diverse data types and perform cross-domain analysis of large cancer datasets can lead to new discoveries in cancer prevention, treatment, and diagnosis, further supporting the goals of precision medicine and the Cancer Moonshot℠.

 The CRDC will encompass and connect multiple cloud-based data repositories and serve as a central location to support public data sharing for NCI-funded programs.
+For more information, see the [CRDC Platform Fact Sheet](/ncpi/platforms/crdc).

 ## NIH Common Fund - Kids First Data Resource Center